 This year has been a really strange one for us all.
 In the first few weeks I thought I hit the jackpot working from home and being able to pump out a number of cute sewn outfits.
-Plus, my relationship is still within the first year, so staying in wasn’t a big deal for us.
 However, because I was home so often I started snacking, not even realising that I was starting to put on weight.

 The third month in I completely stopped sewing, had to deal with my current rental selling (due to the owners unfortunately losing their jobs) and looking for a new place to live.
 This was a good kick up the butt for me because I’ve been wanting to purchase my own property for a few years now.
 I started to look around and within a month made an offer on a townhouse.
-Then like clockwork, my house mate moved out and my boyfriend moved in.
-He didn’t even bother unpacking though because I settle on the new place in another weeks’ time.
-However, the stress levels went from 0 – 10 really fast and I started to notice that I was becoming more irritable and upset at the smallest things.
+Then like clockwork, my house mate moved out and I started packing my things to move.
+My stress levels went from 0 – 10 really fast and I started to notice that I was becoming more irritable and upset at the smallest things.
 I really had to take a step back and find ways to readjust and focus.
 And I’m thankful I did because I’m much happier now!

 1. Make time for hobbies

 This was an easy one.
 With the stress of having to move and organise mortgage documents etc, I forgot to set aside some time to myself to just relax and enjoy my hobbies.
 Sewing is one of those things that grounds me and keeps me sane while being able to spend time with my puggies.
 I also love painting, photography and cooking!
 So any hobby is worth investing in!